azite01/statement-converter/README.md

 * Vanilla JavaScript (ES6)

 ---
-*Note: This is an independent tool and is not officially affiliated with or endorsed by the Bank of Ceylon.*
+*Note: This is an independent tool and is not officially affiliated with or endorsed by a Bank.*